H4HWV2011/msjarvis-public-docs/discipline/case_studies/A_Readme.md

 2. **The discipline can be operationalized** — from philosophical argument (Kant, Durkheim) to live SQL queries against a PostGIS database, Polymathmatic Geography is not only a theoretical framework but an analytical infrastructure.

-3. **The system works in practice** — the Prefrontal Alignment Episode and the PALCO False-Positive Problem document how Ms. Jarvis's constitutional architecture performs under real conditions, including edge cases the designers did not anticipate.
+3. **The system works in practice** — the Prefrontal Alignment Episode and the PALCO False-Positive Problem document how Ms. Allis's constitutional architecture performs under real conditions, including edge cases the designers did not anticipate.

 ---